-Therefore, I tend to favor these navigation systems, especially since I can do some pre-trip research, map out where we’re going, and then upload the waypoints (as well as routes sometimes) to a unit like the Garmin Nuvi.
+As a result, I still use these tools for pre-trip research, mapping out where we’re going, and then uploading the waypoints (as well as routes) to a unit like the Garmin Nuvi to enable navigation.

 That said, there are downsides to going about this old-school methodology.

 For example, most vendors don’t seem to update the maps very frequently.
 Even if they do get updated, I’ve had to go through a lengthy and somewhat painful exercise to push those updates onto the units through Garmin Express.

 This is why I feel GoogleMaps will eventually replace proprietary or third-party maps, but it’s still not there yet.

 In some cases, I’ve had to pay additional money to get the latest maps like in Australia and Japan.